Dental Problems: Rodents

 Some rodents require such frequent teeth filing that extraction of the abnormal teeth is a better option.
 Occasionally a rodent may need all four front teeth (incisors) extracted because they grow in at such abnormal angles and require filing every few weeks.
 Extraction of an incisor is a delicate procedure and a rodent requires lots of special attention afterward until its mouth heals.
 Fortunately, most rodents do quite well without any incisors.
 Some rodents have had all their cheek teeth removed and do well.

-The single most important thing you can do is to feed a good quality pellet designed for your particular pet, such as Oxbow's Healthy Handfuls for hamsters or Regal Rat for rats.
+The single most important thing you can do is to feed a good quality pellet designed for your particular pet.
 Do not use food that have seeds, dried fruit, and dried cereals many rodents will only eat the treats!
 You can offer a few seed treats on special occasions, such as when you are training your pet or when your pet is out playing with you, but make sure that healthy pellets are the main portion of its diet.
 For those that eat hay, ensure it is the staple of the diet.

-Bring your pet in for regular physical exams performed by a veterinarian.
+Bring your pet in for regular physical exams.
 We'll check the length and condition of its teeth.
 If your pet has ongoing problems, we recommend a check every 4 months so that we can tackle problems before they impact its health.
 If we find that the teeth are overgrown, we will set up an appointment to file its teeth under general anesthesia and administer other treatments that may be needed.

 If your pet drools, has stained or matted fur on its chin and jaw, a loss of appetite, only wants to eat its favorite foods, or has a change in the quantity or consistency of its feces, it may have dental problems.
 If you are at all concerned that your pet may be developing dental disease please make an appointment for an exam!